FBDev64/Homelab/Documentation/Pi.md

 ## Containers and VMs

 One thing I don't recommend is using containers on the Pi Zero.
 It will make it buggy and slow.
-Prefer to run your Servers directly on the Pi Istelf, without a VM or containers.
+Prefer to run your Servers directly on the Pi istelf, without a VM or containers.

 Run it only if you manage to upgrade the Pi with a Waveshare adapter and a heatsink.